-Planning to go on a trip?
+style="text-align: justify;">Planning to go on a trip?
 Consider bringing a compass with you.
 Even though nowadays, many people use their smartphones or other GPS devices for navigation, there is nothing more reliable than an old school compass.
-Whatever is your way of travelling, a compass will help to accurately determine the direction you are heading.
+Whatever is your way of traveling, a compass will help to accurately determine the direction you are heading.
 Dip ‘N Dive carries a variety of different compass types and styles.
 You can choose between a military, baseplate, sighting, wrist or a pocket compass.
 Are you into orienteering and need the equipment for competitions?
 We have that too.
-Simply choose the suitable compass and you will always be on the right track.
+Simply choose a suitable compass and you will always be on the right track.

 Here, at Dip ‘N Dive, we carry a few different types of magnetic compasses, in particular simple liquid compasses, card compasses, lensatic compasses, orienteering compasses and thumb compasses.

 Liquid compasses have a moving magnetized needle or card immersed in fluid.
 The use of the liquid helps to lessen excessive swing and improve readability.